stefanpetschinka/ai-citation-readiness-framework/README.md

 Map all existing signals for the entity: structured data, external profiles, sameAs references, published content, mentions and citations.
 Identify gaps, conflicts and missing anchor points.

 **Step 2 — Signal Assessment**
 Evaluate each signal against the three dimensions: Clarity, Consistency and Verifiability.
 Assign a score per dimension.
-The AI Citation Readiness Score is the weighted result.
+The AI Citation Readiness Score is the resulting assessment across these three dimensions.

 **Step 3 — Signal Architecture**
 Close the gaps.
 Structured data, external profile alignment, consistent claim formulation and verified anchor points are the primary tools.
 The goal is a coherent, machine-readable entity layer that AI systems can traverse without ambiguity.

+For a practical audit format, use the [Citation Readiness Checklist](./citation-readiness-checklist.md).

 ---